 Insurers see an SR-22 on your record as an alert that you’re a high-risk driver.
 As such, while it won’t cost more than $50 to obtain an SR-22, most insurers will hike your rates—often severely—if they see you have one.

 In fact, according to Bob Hunter, director of insurance at the Consumer Federation of America, “Bad drivers like those with DUIs and DWIs and numerous accident and tickets will pay a lot (and they should).
 It can be several times more than a clean risk (like $4,000 rather than $800 in extreme cases).”

 What do you do if or when you find yourself in this boat?
 Unfortunately, playing the waiting game is the only way to clear your record in most cases.
 Still, in some states, doing things like completing defensive driving school may help.
 Doing so can cause points to drop off your driving record or even prevent them from being added in the first place.
 And fewer points usually means lower premiums.

 Unable to wipe these blemishes off your record?
 You’ll likely have to accept higher rates for your car insurance.

 Another thing you can do to find affordable auto insurance with a bad driving record is to re-evaluate your coverage.

 Many people with traffic infractions buy the bare minimum of car insurance.
 Why?
 Because it’s the cheapest option.
 But being a high-risk driver means just that—there’s an increased risk you could get into another accident or get another ticket.

-To compensate for that increased risk, you need to buy enough coverage, and there are ways to do so without breaking the bank.
+To compensate for that increased risk, you may need to buy high-risk auto insurance, and there are ways to do so without breaking the bank.